 - Excess sugar intake may lead to reduced immunity in children

-- Children to become sweet tooth for life if more sweets are introduced at a young age
+- Children become sweet tooth for life if more sweets are introduced at a young age

-- Makes the baby overweight and leads to obesity when babies eat more sweets regularly
+- It makes the baby overweight and leads to obesity when babies eat more sweets regularly

 What about Sugar water?

 Sugar water is believed to relieve babies from colic pain.
-But No research evidence helps to ease the pain; it may just distract the baby from the pain.
+But No research evidence helps ease the pain; it may just distract the baby from it.
 If given in overdose, it may cause severe issues including seizures.
 Also, too much sugar water will affect the babies' natural desire for breast milk/formula milk.
 So it is better to avoid sugar water for babies below one year.

 HOW TO make BABY FOOD tasty WITHOUT ADDING Sugar?

-Use mashed banana or other fruits, breast milk or formula milk to sweeten food, if needed.
-Use fresh sweet fruits/fruit purees like apple, banana, pear as sweeteners or add in minced or pureed dry fruits such as figs, raisins, apricots, etc. Here is the list of handy and safe sweeteners for the baby before 12 months rather than sugar
+Use mashed banana or other fruits, breast milk, or formula milk to sweeten food.
+Use fresh sweet fruits/fruit purees like apple, banana, and pear as sweeteners or add in minced or pureed dry fruits such as figs, raisins, apricots, etc. Here is a list of handy and safe sweeteners for the baby before 12 months rather than sugar

 - Apple Sauce